The Honours+ Student Manual

 - Remaining hours (±124) for the team challenge.

-Honours+ offers a workshop on time management and stress management, to help you prioritise and manage your time and tasks wisely.
-However, if you ever feel that your commitments are too overwhelming, come and talk to H+ Central Management.
+Honours+ offers workshops on time management and stress management, to help you prioritise and manage your time and tasks wisely.
+However, if you ever feel that your commitments are too overwhelming, come and talk to Central Management.
 We can help you prioritise structure and refocus your H+ related tasks, which may give you peace of mind and renewed energy.
 We also offer a special H+ Care Package to help you deal with any issues you might be facing.

-An exception this year, are the Honours+ students from FHML, who are joining Honours+ voluntarily (on a pilot basis).
+An exception this year, are the Honours+ students from FHML, who are joining Honours+ optionally.
 The FHML students will participate only in the team challenge and events (no workshops) and will be rewarded with 3 ECTS, to be traded in for an elective course at their faculty’s honours programme.

 Mandatory & Exceptions